Decorating your House with Eucalyptus

 In my own home, I keep multiple jars of eucalyptus on the kitchen counter.
 I find when they are not there, the room feels more empty and sterile.
 I’ve gotten used to having eucalyptus in my living spaces and also like lighting a scented candle next to them to create a romantic mood.

-If you are looking for options for Eucalyptus, I hope you consider sourcing them from my store La Rolf (www.larolf.com) — we have a variety of eucalyptus and vases to choose from and are the same eucalyptuses that can be found in my own home.
+If you are looking for options for Eucalyptus, I hope you consider branches from La Rolf (www.larolf.com) — we have a variety of eucalyptus and vases to choose from and are the same eucalyptuses that can be found in my own home.
 If you have found other decorating ideas for eucalyptus, please give me a shout!